mkonikov/instants/docs/notes.md

 q/ liking too quickly causes error

+* UPLOAD MODAL SHOULDNT RENDER WHEN NOT TOGGLED

 * Document Title Changes
 * go to next photo in detail view (with keyboard and/or mouse)
 * support video